 What does Literature and Composition include?

 Self-directed: Like all the volumes of the Excellence in Literature curriculum, Literature and Composition is written mostly to the student.
 The book begins by introducing the purpose and focus of the curriculum, then goes on to provide context information that will be useful as students work through the modules, including chapters on How to Read a Book and How to Write an Essay, as well as Discerning Worldview through Literary Periods.
+Online resource links are kept updated at the EIL site.

 Formats and Models: This chapter provides detailed instructions for each type of paper, along with a student-written model so parents and students can see exactly what is expected.